Criminal Lawyer Gold Coast

 White-collar crime is an extremely complex area of law that requires an experienced trial lawyer who is familiar with the investigative processes undertaken by the police and enforcement agencies.

 We can provide trusted advice to help you understand your rights, the onus of proof, elements of offences and the conduct of jury trials.
 We will ensure your case is positioned as favourably as possible and put forward the best defence.

-Attwood Marshall Lawyers have an experienced fraud defence team who can help you immediately if you have been charged with fraud.
+Attwood Marshall Lawyers have an experienced fraud defence team on the Gold Coast who can help you if you have been charged with fraud.

 There are a wide range of acts that can be considered ‘fraud’.
 A fraudulent act involves deception in workplace or personal situations which may mean obtaining property belonging to someone else or gaining a financial edge by way of an act of dishonesty or deception.